• Skip to primary navigation

 Equipment

 You will need a shallow dish for soaking the onions in buttermilk, and a wok or deep frying pan for frying the onions.
-I like to use a wok because it has a narrow bottom and you don’t need to use quite so much oil.
+I prefer a wok because it has a narrow bottom which means you don't need much oil.

 If you have a mandolin you can use that to slice the onions, otherwise a sharp knife and a steady hand will do the job just as well.